Josh Taylor (boxer): Personal life

-As a child, Taylor was passionate about motorcycle racing, and "dreamed about being a world champion superbike racer or a world champion MotoGP racer"; he named motorcycle racers Valentino Rossi and Steve Hislop as his childhood heroes.
-Taylor has been a supporter of Hibernian F.C. since he was a child.
+Taylor is a fan of Hibernian F.C.

 In December 2019, Taylor was arrested and charged with behaving in a threatening or abusive manner due to an incident whilst partying in Edinburgh.
 After being asked to leave a nightclub, he said a bouncer's "nose ring is gay", and referred to the bouncer as a "gay-looking cunt" and a "big orange-looking cunt".
 Taylor later pleaded guilty at Edinburgh Sheriff Court and was fined £350.
 He said on Twitter afterwards, "I whole heartedly apologise for my stupid actions.
 It has been a rollercoaster of a year for me, becoming unified world champion and on this occasion I've taken it too far."

-Taylor is engaged to Danielle Murphy.